sumin-Ma/GALAMOST/docs/_build/html/_sources/module-anisotropic.rst.txt

 .. py:class:: GBForce(all_info, nlist, r_cut)

-   initializes a method of Gay-Berne force with system information, neighbor list, and cut-off radius.
+   The constructor of a method of Gay-Berne force.

    :param AllInfo all_info: The system information.
    :param NeighborList nlist: The neighbor list.